The first issues of both our College & Pro Football Newsletter and Trends

 Monday will be posted on our website as early as possible in the week, with an email

-Thus, if we have
+Thus, if we have a selection

 Additionally,